darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** **Infinite regularization** creates the **simplest possible model** with all weights equal to zero.

-**13. Why is it important to use a different test set to evaluate the final performance of the model, rather than the validation set used during model selection?**
+**Problem 13.
+Why is it important to use a different test set to evaluate the final performance of the model, rather than the validation set used during model selection?**
 *   (a) The model may have overfit to the validation set
 *   (b) The test set is a better representation of new, unseen data
 *   (c) Both a and b